A Healthy, Happy Thanksgiving

 2. Eat Smart

 The good news is that the centerpiece of most Thanksgiving dinners is turkey, a lean source of healthy protein.
-Choose white meat, remove the skin, and skip the gravy – now you have the start of a great, diet-friendly meal.
-Next fill your plate with as many veggies as you can.
+Choose white meat, remove the skin, and skip the gravy – now you have the start of a healthy and nutritional meal.
+Next, fill your plate with as many veggies as you can.
 Avoid breads, stuffing, casseroles, and canned cranberries.
 Eat only one serving, but savor each bite.
 For dessert, choose fruit or pumpkin pies rather than pecan or chocolate pies.
 Or even better, have some fresh fruit or just a cup of coffee after dinner.

 TIP: Don’t starve yourself all day thinking that you’ll be able to indulge at dinner without breaking the calorie bank.
 You’ll be more likely to make unhealthy choices and overeat if you are starving.
 Have a light breakfast and lunch (depending on the day’s schedule).
 Choose a meal replacement like the delicious Hollywood Cookie Diet® to keep hunger in check and still feel indulgent.